-In parts of the area, the existing primary education infrastructure and Infrastructure capacity general healthcare facilities would be adequate to support a small amount and potential of additional growth but not necessarily at a strategic scale.
+Infrastructure capacity and potential In parts of the area, the existing primary education infrastructure and general healthcare facilities would be adequate to support a small amount of additional growth but not necessarily at a strategic scale.
 There is currently a deficit in secondary school capacity in Gedling.
 There are no higher education infrastructure available.
 There is currently a surplus in provision for primary healthcare.
 Additional services in acute healthcare might be required to support potential growth.
-Nationally, the area is largely within Natural England's National Character Landscape and Area (NCA) 49 Sherwood.
-It also contains NCA 30 Southern Magnesian topography Limestone.
+Landscape and topography Nationally, the area is largely within Natural England's National Character Area (NCA) 49 Sherwood.
+It also contains NCA 30 Southern Magnesian Limestone.
 On a regional scale, the area is largely within East Midlands Councils' Sandstone Forests and Heaths Landscape Character Type (LCT).
 It also contains Limestone Farmlands LCT and Wooded Village Farmlands LCT.
 On a local level, the area is largely within Nottinghamshire County Council's (NCC's) Sherwood Landscape Character Area (LCA) (Forest Sandlands LCT).
 It also contains NCC's Magnesian Limestone Ridge LCA (Limestone Farmlands LCT and River Meadowlands LCT) and some urban areas.
 Topography comprises a series of interconnected ridgelines separated by relatively narrow valleys across much of the area.
 To the west of the area is the wider River Leen valley, which results in a simpler landform.
 Land cover comprises arable farmland in medium and large semi-regular and regular fields, some smaller strip fields in the far north between Ravenshead and Blidworth.
 There are large blocks of woodland towards the north of the area, near Ravenshead and Calverton, including the large area of parkland at Newstead Abbey.
 Elsewhere, there are smaller woodland blocks, as well as hedgerow trees.
-The northern edge of the Nottingham conurbation occurs in the south of the area, with the medium-sized town of Hucknall on the western boundary.
-The large villages of Calverton and Ravenshead sit near the eastern and northern boundaries respectively, with the smaller villages of Linby, Papplewick and Newstead to the north of Hucknall.
+The northern edge of the Nottingham conurbation occurs in the south of the area, with the medium-sized town of Hucknall.
 The A60 and A614 roads run north-south through the area, meeting just north of the city edge.
 The Robin Hood railway line runs north-south parallel to the western boundary of the area.
 There are some former coal mining sites which have been restored, such as at Bestwood Country Park, as well as some active mineral extraction sites.
 Factors which contribute to the landscape value include: the historic parkland at Newstead Abbey, the woodland and heathland associated with Sherwood Forest and the ancient woodland to the north of Hucknall.
-Factors which increase the landscape susceptibility include: the complex landform (particularly in the east), the presence of extensive urbanisation and settlement coalescence in the south-west and the presence of characteristic woodland and heathland which is associated with Sherwood Factors which decrease the landscape susceptibility include: the influence of detractors such as 'A' roads, mineral extraction and evidence of previous coal mining activity.
-Conservation areas at Annesley (part), Bestwood Village, Calverton, Linby, Heritage considerations Papplewick.
+Factors which cont Heritage considerations coal mining activity.
+Conservation areas at Annesley (part), Bestwood Village, Calverton, Linby, Papplewick.
 Five Registered Parks and Gardens (RPGs) within or adjacent to Gedling North, including: Annesley Hall (Grade II, 260 Ha).
 The RPG is located south of the settlements of Annesley and Kirkby in Ashfield, and west of Newstead Village (within Ashfield District).
 To its west it is bounded by Junction 27 of the M1 from Hucknall, abutting the A611 feeder road.
 The Hall is set on a hill with views south over the parkland.
 Papplewick Hall (Grade II, 45 Ha).
 The RPG is located north of the settlement of Papplewick and west of the B683 at Blidworth Waye.
 The RPG is between Hucknall and Ravenshead and in close proximity to Newstead Abbey RPG.
 It looks west across the gently curving grassed valley to the River Leen, and enjoys a view of St James'